frankshearar/Fred/README.md

 Later work will implement Matt Might, David Darais and Daniel Spiewak's work on extending derivative parsing to context free grammars.

-At the moment the project is not even alpha quality - it is primarily intended as an exercise in learning F# - but I do intend for the library to eventually end up approximating "production grade".
+At the moment the project is largely feature complete for the regular languages, with a C#-friendly wrapper.

 TODO
 ----
+* Publish on NuGet
 * Implement support for extended REs.
 * Implement/fix derivatives for context-free grammars